yasin-tahmasbi/Wedding/README.md

 ##

 This project is a personal front-end practice aimed at enhancing **animation and user interaction skills**.
-The visual design was created by two creative individuals, while I handled all the coding with HTML, CSS (Grid and Flexbox), and a portion of JavaScript for the menu and interactions.
+The visual design was created by one creative individuals, while I handled all the coding with HTML, CSS (Grid and Flexbox), and a portion of JavaScript for the menu and interactions.

 ## 🛠️ Features